rpd-512/refinery/README.md

 #Refinery
-Library to use Nearest Refiner (NR) algrithm
+Library to use Nearest Refiner (NR) algorithm